brendan-duncan/image/doc/image_data.md

 int size = image.lengthInBytes; // The number of bytes to store all pixel data.
 ByteBuffer buffer = image.buffer; // The buffer used to store the pixel data.
 Uint8List bytes = image.toUint8List(); // A Uint8List view of the pixel data buffer.
+Uint8List bytes = image.getBytes(order: ChannelOrder.abgr); // Like toUint8List, but can remap the color channels.
 int numChannels = image.numChannels; // The number of channels per pixel. bool isLdr = image.isLdrFormat; // Is the pixel format a low dynamic range format? bool isHdr = image.isHdrFormat; // Is the pixel format a high dynamic range format?